THRASTRO/sofa.js/README.md

 ## Preface

-The original SOFA distribution by the IAU SOFA Board consists of 230 C (or Fortran) functions ([SOFA release 2016-05-03] [3]).
-All function are converted to JS by a [custom hacked perl script] [5] with a lot of regex magic.
+The original SOFA distribution by the IAU SOFA Board consists of 240 C (or Fortran) functions ([SOFA release 14 2018-01-30][3]).
+All function are converted to JS by a [custom hacked perl script][5] with a lot of regex magic.
 JS and C are surprisingly similar in their basic syntax, if you leave out most of the C modifiers.